Hub to hub communication using data broadcasting

 One hub sends tilt sensor data to control a driving vehicle.
 The vehicle sends back a distance measurement to show a warning light for nearby obstacles:

-Run this program on the remote
+Run this program on the sender

 You can use any hub with any type of sensor.
 For example, you could use the built-in tilt sensor of the Technic Hub, Prime Hub, Essential Hub, or the Inventor Hub.
 Alternatively, you could build your own remote control that uses motors as input dials.